Skip to main contentSkip to navigation

 The Rosewood Problem

 The read/write head sliders on these drives are fragile.
-When they make contact with the platter surface, the result is often catastrophic: the heads embed into the magnetic coating and destroy data across the entire disk.
-In the video, you can see a drive where this happened two to three times within two days in our lab.
+When they make contact with the platter surface, the result is often catastrophic: the heads embed into the magnetic coating and destroy data in the contact zone.
+In the video, you can see a Rosewood drive so unstable it destroyed two sets of donor heads within two days during recovery attempts.
 That frequency points to a design problem, not isolated bad luck.

 Three Failure Modes